pbayer/ProcessFlows.jl/README.md

 ### Simulation of Production Systems and Projects

-The goal of this repository is to provide software (in `Juliaà), which is able to simulate the main characteristics of production systems and projects:
+The goal of this repository is to provide software (in `Julia`), which is able to simulate the main characteristics of production systems and projects:

 - processing of orders
 - through different resources